Kurento/kurento/source/tutorials.rst

 Tutorial 1 - Hello world
 ========================

-This is one the simplest WebRTC application you can create with Kurento.
+This is one of the simplest WebRTC application you can create with Kurento.
 It implements a `WebRTC`:term: *loopback* (a WebRTC media stream going from client to Kurento and back to the client)